Chapter 5.50

 2. When using recycled water.

-H. The use of water for commercial, manufacturing, or processing purposes may be further reduced in volume than is indicated in subsection G of this section if it is determined to be in the best interest of the health, sanitation, and fire flow protection in the communities served by the district.
+J. The use of water for commercial, manufacturing, or processing purposes may be further reduced in volume than is indicated in this section if it is determined to be in the best interest of the health, sanitation, and fire flow protection in the communities served by Western.
 This determination may be made by the board of directors, the general manager or his or her authorized designee as provided for in WMWDC 5.50.040(E).

-I. All dedicated irrigation meters will be locked off by district personnel.
+K. All dedicated irrigation meters will be locked off by Western personnel.

-J. Customers with a district authorized medical adjustment to their Tier 1 allocation will be permitted 100 percent of their Tier 1 water budget.
+L. Customers with a Western authorized medical adjustment to their Tier 1 allocation will be permitted 100 percent of their Tier 1 water budget.

-K. The district shall develop a public information campaign to provide customers with options for achieving the Stage 5 demand reduction goals and complying with their allocation.
-The district may explore increased customer incentives for conservation measures.
-(Ord.
-384 § 10, 2015)
+M. Western shall develop a public information campaign to provide customers with options for achieving the Stage 6 demand reduction goals and complying with their allocation.

 A. Criminal Violation.
 It shall be unlawful for any person to willfully violate the provisions of this chapter.
 Any violation of the provisions of this chapter shall be a misdemeanor, unless made an infraction by the prosecutor, subject to imprisonment in the county jail for not more than 30 days or by fine not to exceed $1,000, or by both as provided in California Water Code Section 377.